icgrp/doblink/docs/riscv_LLVM_toolchain_setup.md

 ### We need to use the following options:

 - `--sysroot=/usr/local/opt/riscv-gnu-toolchain` Tell clang where to find the RISCV gcc installation.
 Replace this path with yours.
-- `-fuse-ld=lld` Tell clang to use the LLVM linker (lld) rather than the system default.
+- `-fuse-ld=lld` Tell clang to use the LLVM linker (lld) rather than the default.
+It will actually not default to the system linker but to the ld found in the sysroot specified, i.e. the gcc toolchain linker.
+This would be _okay_ but if we're using LLVM, I think we should use LLVM throughout and not depend on gcc except for the  runtimes/libraries.
 - `-mno-relax` Got complaints saying to add this
 - `--target=riscv32-unknown-unknown-elf` and `-march=rv32i` Specify the target.
 These options play together in ways I don't fully understand yet, and can be edited to get different subtargets I believe.